 Sarah Copus is an award-winning and Billboard charting singer/songwriter and harpist who lives in the D/FW area.
 She has been performing and recording for over 8 years with her parent's platinum selling progressive band, and more recently as a solo artist.
-For a musician under 16, she has had some extraordinary success: two albums hit the Billboard charts that feature her as lead singer, radio airplay across hundreds of stations worldwide, and she won two Best Vocal Album awards from the Zone Music Reporter Awards Show in 2015 and 2019.
-Sarah's 2017 album “Moorland Winds” was accepted into the first-round voting for the 60th GRAMMY Awards, and was also nominated for 4 additional awards: ZMR Music Awards - Best Vocal Album and Best New Artist and One World Music Awards - Best Vocal Album and The Peoples Choice Award.
+For a musician so young, she has had some extraordinary success: two albums hit the Billboard charts that feature her as lead singer, radio airplay across hundreds of stations worldwide, and she won three Best Vocal Album awards from the Zone Music Reporter Awards Show in 2015, 2019 and 2020.
+Sarah's 2017 album “Moorland Winds” was nominated for 4 additional awards: ZMR Music Awards - Best Vocal Album and Best New Artist and One World Music Awards - Best Vocal Album and The Peoples Choice Award.

-Sarah has been a featured performer for the past three years at the venerable North Texas Irish Festival.
+Sarah has been a featured performer for five years at the venerable North Texas Irish Festival.
 She was also the headline act at Celtic Night 2017 at the Allen Civic Auditorium, performing to a sold-out, standing-room-only audience.
 She performed there again in December 2019 for the Celtic Christmas Show, again to a standing-room-only crowd.
 Her most recent performance at the Allen Civic Auditorium was in December 2022, where she played both harp and fiddle with The North Texas Celtic Strings Ensemble.

 Sarah also performs as lead singer with the band 2002.
 The award-winning, progressive band 2002 has placed 12 albums on the Billboard Charts and made the list of top new age artists in a Billboard Magazine “Year in Review” issue alongside Yanni, Mannheim Steamroller, Jim Brickman, George Winston and Enya.
 Over their 30 year career, their ever-evolving sound has encompassed a wide range of genres – from wistful ambient soundscapes all the way to light progressive rock.
 This daring blend of musical styles has given them an undeniable “signature sound” that sets them apart from other recording artists.
 Sarah was only 17 years old when the band was awarded a Lifetime Achievement Award from One World Music Radio.

 Click the shows link above for all upcoming shows.